domainsofapp/domainsofapp.github.io/_posts/2017-10-08-deep-thoughts.md

 <p class="meta">08 Oct 2017 - Berkeley, CA</p>

-Or not so deep?
-That in itself is a deep thought...also quite random!

 Why is trainspotting so popular in Europe?
 Is it as popular elsewhere?

 How many times can you ride BART across the Bay without ear protection before you go deaf?